Ashford Borough Council

 While the area technically sits within a flood zone, detailed flood management plans have been produced that will be submitted as part of any future planning application submission.
 The design of the homes is discussed in the next section but the placement of this custom-made modular solution on top of a 2.4m high platform means that the homes will withstand even the most extreme 100-year (plus climate change) flooding event.

-Parking will be retained on site, providing 30 parking spaces, including four disabled bays, so there will be ample car parking to support this development.
+Parking will be retained on-site, providing 19 spaces plus two disabled bays, so there will be ample car parking to support this development.

 The Council has appointed ZED PODS, who build high-quality factory-produced modular homes.
-They are highly-insulated, triple-glazed homes with heat recovery ventilation and, in total, there will be 178 solar panels on the roof across this site.
+They are highly-insulated, triple-glazed homes with heat recovery ventilation and, in total, there will be approximately 175 solar panels integrated into the roof across this site.
 The fabric of the building is designed to create net-zero carbon homes with very low running costs.
 The homes are Build Off-site Property Assurance Scheme (BOPAS) accredited, which means that though these homes are built from non-traditional methods, the product and its materials will last at least 60 years.

 One of the benefits of using a modular construction is that the disruption on site, during construction, will be less than a traditional build would be to surrounding residents and businesses.
 The time it takes will also be foreshortened.
 Modular construction has made it easier for us to deliver zero carbon.
 This has dictated how the homes look and their arrangement.
 It also means that we can build on this specific site.